 Energy suppliers are obliged to offer a range of free services, known as the priority services register, to their most vulnerable customers.
 These services are free to join and are available from all mains gas and electricity suppliers.

 The scheme is available to all household gas and electricity consumers who:

 Please note there are some free services that you can only get if you are receiving a means-tested or income-tested benefit.
-For more information visit the Consumer Focus website.
+For more information visit the Citizens Advice website - Your energy supply.

-For more more advice on keeping warm during the winter please visit the NHS's Keep warm, keep well webpage.
+For more more advice on keeping warm during the winter, visit the NHS's Keep warm, keep well webpage.